kirame09/sparkpost-api-documentation/services/sending-domains.md

              ]
            }

+## List [/sending-domains/{?status,verified,compliant}]

 ### List all Sending Domains [GET]

 List an overview of all sending domains in the system.
+By default, all domains are returned.
+Use the query parameters to filter on status and verification flag.

++ Parameters
+    + status (optional, string, `sending`) ...
+Status filter.
+Specify `sending` to get a list of all verified sending domains.
+Specify `dkim` to get a list of all domains where DKIM status is valid.
+Specify `bounce` to get a list of all domains where CNAME status is valid.
+If not provided, get a list of all domains regardless of status.
+    + verified (optional, boolean, `true`) ...
+Verification flag.
+If true, returns only verified domains.
+If false, returns only domains that are not verified.
+If not provided, returns all domains regardless of verification.

 + Request